Phaedra-Solutions/cursor-rules/global-rules.md

 - Be very specific to change the bits and pieces of code when you are asked to change them.
 Do not change the codeblocks which you are not instructed to change.
 Do not overstep the instructions you are given.
 If I ask you to change only one line, I expect to see only one line changed
 - Whenever developing frontend code of any framework, Assign appropriate test ids to the relevant html elements which can be interacted with e.g. input elements, or which can be controlled by any javascript code such as show or hide element based on javascript variables
 - Whenever we start our conversation, I'd like you to scan and index yourself with the codebase.
 See the coding patterns and try to follow them
 - Always follow my lead.
 Implement the code in small chunks.
 Do not write too much code in one go.
-Always write code in step by step appraoch
+Always write code in step by step appraoch.
+- While creating new files and folders always make sure to use kebab case e.g. "file-name.ts" for files and "folder-name" for folders.

 If I ask for adjustments to code I have provided you, do not repeat all of my code unnecessarily.
 Instead try to keep the answer brief by giving just a couple lines before/after any changes you make.
 Multiple code blocks are ok